Memory Analysis

 Dynamically resolving IAT entries allows the disassembler to recover imported functions, making the disassembly easier to understand.

-The package is also thoroughly exposed to the SDK.
+The package is also fully exposed through the SDK.